realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 }
 ```

 First, we check if the file even exists (12).
 If we ever saved data before, this should be the case.
 If it exists, we read the data.
-Similar to writing with `WriteAllLines()` we use `ReadAllLines` (13) to create a string array where each entry represents one line in the file.
+Similar to writing with `WriteAllLines()`, we use `ReadAllLines` (13) to create a string array where each entry represents one line in the file.

-We do expect there to be three lines so we should expect the string array to have three entries (14).
+We do expect there to be three lines, so we should expect the string array to have three entries (14).

-Using this knowledge we can then assign the three entries from the array to the corresponding hit counts (15).
+Using this knowledge, we can then assign the three entries from the array to the corresponding hit counts (15).

 As long as all the data saved to those lines belongs together, the file can be one option.
-If you have several different properties you might create multiple files.
-Alternatively you can save all the data into the same file using a bit of structure.
-Note though that the numbers will not be associated with the properties.
+If you have several different properties, you might create multiple files.
+Alternatively, you can save all the data into the same file using a bit of structure.
+Note, though, that the numbers will not be associated with the properties.
 If the structure of the object changes, we would need to migrate the file as well and take this into account the next time we open and read the file.

 Another possible approach to structuring your data will be shown in the next section using JSON.

 ## More complex data

-(see `FileExampleJson.cs` in the repository for the finished version)
+(See `FileExampleJson.cs` in the repository for the finished version.)

 JSON is a very common approach when saving structured data.
-It's easy to use and there are framework for almost any language.
+It's easy to use and there are frameworks for almost every language.
 The .NET framework provides a [`JsonSerializer`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer?view=net-6.0).
-Unity has it's own version of it: [`JsonUtility`](https://docs.unity3d.com/ScriptReference/JsonUtility.html)
+Unity has its own version of it: [`JsonUtility`](https://docs.unity3d.com/ScriptReference/JsonUtility.html).

-As you can see in the documentation the functionality boils down to these three methods:
+As you can see in the documentation, the functionality boils down to these three methods:

 - *FromJson*: Create an object from its JSON representation.
 - *FromJsonOverwrite*: Overwrite data in an object by reading from its JSON representation.
 - *ToJson*: Generate a JSON representation of the public fields of an object.

 The `JsonUtility` transforms JSON into objects and back.
-Therefore our first change to the previous section is to define such an object with public fields:
+Therefore, our first change to the previous section is to define such an object with public fields:

 ```cs
 private class HitCount